xgi-org/xgi/docs/source/api/tutorials/focus.rst

 .. seealso::

-   This is now too easy and you want to dive deeper into some features of XGI?
+   Is this too easy and you want to dive deeper into some features of XGI?
    Go to the `In-depth Tutorials <in_depth.html>`_.